Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Discussions

-We briefly discuss distinctions between our work and previous works on the lossy or non-unitary boson sampling problem in Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical, chen2021non}.
-While Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical} considered the case where the number of photons decreases, our result shows that sampling photon distributions becomes easy in the $\mathcal{PT}$-broken phase even when the number of photons is conserved.
-Also, while the mechanism for the classically easy sampling is attributed to localization of photons in Ref. \cite{chen2021non}, it is due to the closeness between the actual distribution of photons and that for distinguishable particles in our work.
-Furthermore, the main result of our work, i.e., the transition associated with the computational complexity due to the dominant eigenstate, was not discussed in Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical, chen2021non}.
+We briefly discuss distinctions between our work and previous works on the lossy or non-unitary boson sampling in Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical, chen2021non}.
+While Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical} considered the case where the number of photons decreases, our result shows that the classical algorithms we employed become efficient for sampling photon distributions in the $\mathcal{PT}$-broken phase even when the number of photons is conserved.
+Also, while the mechanism for the classically easy sampling is attributed to the localization of photons in Ref. \cite{chen2021non}, it is due to the closeness between the actual distribution of photons and that of distinguishable particles in our work.
+Furthermore, the main result of our work, i.e., the transition associated with the applicability and/or efficiency of classical algorithms due to the dominant eigenstate, was not discussed in Refs. \cite{oszmaniec2018classical, garcia2019simulating, huang2019simulating, oh2021classical, chen2021non}.